Teenlife

 Consider the impact on your teen if you implemented it.

-Tie your teen’s allowance to money management skills!
-Not to chores, not to grades, and not to age.
+Tie your teen’s allowance to money management skills — not to chores, grades, or age.

 To make this system work, teach your teen to get raises in allowance by rewarding performance in money management.
 Help them be successful and reward them with raises.